-Scars: we all have them, and we usually do our best to only here hide them – the damage makes us feel vulnerable.
+Scars: we all have them, and we usually do our best to hide them – the damage makes us feel vulnerable.
 But there’s healing from telling others our stories.
-Esther Armah from Emotional Justice is inviting teens of color to share their “scar stories” as part of 30 Days of Fly, an initiative designed to help girls aged 13 to 25 recognize their individual beauty and strength.
+Esther Armah from Emotional Justice is inviting teens of color to only here share their “scar stories” as part of 30 Days of Fly, an initiative designed to help girls aged 13 to 25 recognize their individual beauty and strength.
 Launched on March 9, 30 Days of Fly includes a month of activities for teens to share stories, strength and inspiration, and to heal from emotional damage that is http://alcoholforum.org/canadian-cialis-and-healthcare especially lavished on young women of color.
 Emotional Justice.

 “It is inhumane to expect people to continually pull themselves up by their own ‘bootstraps’ without needing anything from anyone.
 That is what’s expected in a hyper-masculine culture where being needy for anything or anyone is weak, and holding emotions in is strong and righteous.”
 This wonderful quote is a tiny fraction of the fantastic essay on the current cultural undervaluing of women’s emotions, strengths, and abilities by Julie Daley at Unabashedly Female.
 Read it now.
 Unabashedly Female.

 Are you dressing appropriately for work?
-Of course, appropriate dress is dependent on the “culture” of your workplace.
+Of course, appropriate dress is http://achillcamping.com/levitra-online-50mgs dependent on link for you the “culture” of your workplace.
 Cassie Goodwin from The Reluctant Femme shares her experience on dress code and office politics in the sex industry at The Beheld.
 Working as a receptionist at various brothels and massage parlors, Cassie found that acting as gatekeeper within the sex industry created a certain space of power and freedom, as she was unequivocally “off the menu”.
 And on her own site she reveals that this place in the, um, pecking order was in some ways more powerful that her current administrative job, where she has to be way more polite at every level.
 The Beheld.
 The Reluctant Femme.